You Can Have the Life You Want!

 Our Tucson addiction treatment specialists are well-trained talents in the dual-diagnosis of co-occurring disorders.
 We are committed to comprehensive healing of our patients with inpatient treatment and outpatient treatment programs because we understand that one who is suffering from a mental health disorder will not be able to enjoy the happy and healthy life of substance abuse recovery until all mental health conditions are treated.

 We treat the co-occurring disorder(s) and addiction simultaneously, as studies have found that patients develop optimism and hope while becoming educated about their disorders and gaining the skills needed to manage them.

-This approach, used at our Phoenix treatment center and Tucson facility help patients gain perspective on the position drugs and alcohol hold in his or her life.
+This approach, used at our Tucson facility helps patients gain perspective on the position drugs and alcohol hold in his or her life.
 Many people who need help are hesitant to reach out because of the stigma often associated with addiction.
 When one feels safe from judgment, he or she is able to benefit from a genuine personal analysis.

 In the case of a dual diagnosis, integrating a mental health disorder treatment and addiction treatment strategy is ideal for accomplishing recovery from both disorders.
 We strive to guide our patients through a healing process that implements proven strategies to help one maintain consistent management of symptoms for a long time to come.

 Every addiction is unique but when a co-occurring disorder complicates symptoms, appropriate treatment plans are often complex and fluid.
 Our addiction specialists are adept at crafting comprehensive healing strategies that allow one to break free and live the content and fulfilling life he or she was meant for.